unopim/unopim-digital-asset-management/README.md

   Multi-user reply comments and linked resources allow teams to collaborate effectively on assets.

 - **Asset Assignment and Export/Import**
-  Assign assets to products and categories, with CSV/XLSX export/import for smooth data transfer and management.
+  Assign assets to products and categories, with CSV/XLSX export for smooth data transfer and management.

 ## Installation with composer